 I am an advocate for a dog’s mental recovery.
 I truly want them to succeed.
 I assess their demeanor, create a strategy to achieve the goal of the owner, and then implement it.
 Every approach involves leash training and getting and keeping the dog’s attention.
 Leash training is where the dog owner communicates their wishes to the dog…their likes and dislikes.
 Just like a telephone line!

-Through sound and touch and sight & body language, I show the owners how to express their disappointments, or their satisfaction and joy in their dog’s better decisions and accomplishments…big or small.
+Through Sight Sound Touch and how you Feel, I show the owners how to express their disappointments, or their satisfaction and joy in their dog’s better decisions and accomplishments…big or small, guiding the dog into making better decisions.

 They are motivated in the positive way, not negative.
 You can force your will on most any dog, but it will not change their core values.